SEVEN STEPS TO THE REST OF GOD

 God regards us as holy to Himself in Christ because what He has begun in us is holy.

-For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.
+For if the firstfruit is holy, the lump is also holy; and if the root is holy, so are the branches.
 (Romans 11:16)

-For by one offering he hath perfected for ever them that are sanctified.
+For by one offering He has perfected forever those who are being sanctified.
 (Hebrews 10:14)

 We must realize, however, that this perfection, this “holy city,” is reckoned to us because of the perfection of Him who has been born in us.
 We must press forward in faith each day until we actually experience the complete reaping of the harvest.